ievgen-kapinos/A006-game-of-three/README.md

 * `player1` - "player" instance #1
 * `player2` - "player" instance #2

-Two `kafka` topics used to route messages for Player 1 and Player 2
+Single `kafka` topic is used to route all event messages

 ## Run all in docker (deploy)
 1. Install `maven`,  `docker` and `docker-compose`